 To learn a view-specific distribution capturing relevant information for each data source, we use a non-parametric modelling framework.
-We directly use latent embeddings of datapoints in the training set of each view in the functional space to allow flexible representation of the predictive distribution that rely on similar patterns seen before.
+We directly use latent embeddings of the data points in the training set of each view in the functional space to allow flexible representation of the predictive distribution that rely on similar patterns seen before.
 Our main contributions are:

-a) \textbf{Probabilistic Neural Framework jointly modeling multi-view uncertainty}: We propose a general framework \model for probabilistic time series forecasting on multi-modal and multi-source data.
-We make no assumptions on the structure of data.
-Our non-parametric generative model leverages probabilistic relations learned between latent representations of data points for each data view independently accounting for uncertainty from each view.
+a) \textbf{Probabilistic Neural Framework jointly modeling multi-view uncertainty}: We propose a general framework \model for probabilistic time series forecasting on multi-modal and multi-source data making no assumptions on the structure of data.
+Our non-parametric probabilistic model leverages probabilistic relations learned between latent representations of data points for each data view to account for uncertainty from each view.

 b) \textbf{Integrating multi-view uncertainty towards calibrated forecasts}: \model leverages the latent information and uncertainty from each view and carefully integrates the beliefs from multiple views together, dynamically weighting each view's importance based on input data, to learn well-calibrated predictive distribution.